abhinavmaurya747/Large-file-processor/README.md

 2) Haven't put in docker container yet

 ## Improvement to be done if provided more days
-1) I'll be parallelize the task to run as effectiently as possible
+1) I am still working on the approaches on parallel processing.
+I'll be parallelize the task asap to run it as effectiently as possible
-2) I'll refactor the code
+2) I'll refactor the code and make it much more understandable
-3) I'll put in a docker container to be more accessible
+3) I'm working on the docker container and if provided more time I'll do it too.